 The measurement study reported in this paper has explored the deployment of TCP mechanisms in web servers and clients, and has considered the interactions between TCP performance and the behavior of middleboxes along the network path (e.g., SACK information generation, ECN, Path MTU Discovery, packets with IP or TCP options).
-Our concerns have been to track the deployment (or lack of deployment) of transport-related mechanisms in transport protocols; to look out for the ways that the performance of mechanisms in the Internet differs from theory; to consider how middleboxes interfere with transport protocol operation; and to consider how researchers should update their models of transport protocols in the Internet to take into account current practice and a more realistic network environment (Table 11).
+Our concerns have been to track the deployment (or lack of deployment) of transport-related mechanisms in transport protocols; to look out for the ways that the performance of mechanisms in the Internet differs from theory; to consider how middleboxes interfere with transport protocol operation; and to consider how researchers should update their models of transport protocols in the Internet to take into account current practice and a more realistic network environment.
 The main contribution of this work is to illustrate the ways that the performance of protocol mechanisms in the Internet differ from theory.
-The insights gathered from our measurements involving the interactions between TCP and middleboxes along the network path are summarized in Table 12.
+The insights gathered from our measurements involving the interactions between TCP and middleboxes along the network path are summarized in Tables 11 and 12.

 There exist significant avenues for future work in the light of the results presented in this paper.
-There are a wealth of important TCP behaviors that have not been examined, and new TCP mechanisms are continually being proposed, standardized and deployed.
+There are a wealth of important TCP behaviors that we have not examined in our tests, and new TCP mechanisms are continually being proposed, standardized and deployed (e.g., HighSpeed TCP [25]).
 Assessing their deployment, characteristics and behaviors in the context of the evolving Internet architecture are useful avenues of future work.

 Another class of extensions to this work is exploring the behavior of TCP in additional applications (e.g., peer-to-peer systems, email, web caching, etc.).
 Also, we performed all our tests having the measurement client machine in our research laboratory.
-Further network and host dynamics may be elicited by performing TBIT-like tests in different environments such as having the TBIT client behind different types of middleboxes (e.g. firewalls, NATs, etc.) at different security levels.
+Further network and host dynamics may be elicited by performing TBITlike tests in different environments such as having the TBIT client behind different types of middleboxes (e.g. firewalls, NATs, etc.) at different security levels.